Unhappy thoughts, unfulfilled desires, physical challenges, loss, disappointment, fear, stress - the endless upsets that punctuate every life.

-Suffering can dominate us and become so overwhelming that the only release we can imagine is to dull the pain in any way possible, or even consider leaving our life.
+Suffering can dominate us and become so overwhelming the only release we can imagine is to dull the pain in any way possible, or even consider leaving our life.

-Once we have had a first taste of this we want it again.
+Once we have had a first taste of this, we want it again.
 We want to experience it more often and more deeply.

 In the early stages of this 'awakening' our difficult thoughts, emotions and feelings continue to arise strongly and still take us over.
-When this happens we find ourselves already immersed in them, but now we know there is a way out.
+When this happens, we find ourselves already immersed in them, but now we know there is a way out.
 In time, through repeated trips through the process of getting taken over and then waking out of suffering, we come to a point when we begin to automatically 'sense' our suffering as it comes over the horizon.
 Then, rather than being unknowingly captured by it, we learn how to prevent it from taking us over.
-We recognise what is there, become aware of it, allow it to be, but use that moment as a trigger to step back into stillness.
+We recognise what is there, become aware of it, allow it to be, but use that moment as a trigger to step back from it.

 This action gradually becomes a habit - a conscious mental habit.
 We say to our self - ah, there it is - but I'm not getting into that - instead I'm going to retreat from it and watch it from the stillness of my inner self.

 As we become more and more able to do this the sizzling energy of suffering from bad memories, regret, fear and pain begins to lose some of its hold on us.